Atherbiswas/WebScholar_Client/README.md

 * Login - Here user can log in with email and password, google login, git hub login.

 * Register - Here user can register with email and password.

+* About section - This site has about section which is means this overall courses is good or bad and also declared thar what service we provide.?

+* Our team - Our team section has 8 or more educator.

+* Footer - This site has footer.Footer has a contact us button, social platform link and subscribe option.